g4s8/envdoc/README.md

  * `-all` - Generate documentation for all types in the file.
  * `-env-prefix` - Environment variable prefix.
  * `-no-styles` - Disable built-int CSS styles for HTML format.
+ * `-field-names` - Use field names instead of struct tags for variable names if tags are not set.

 ## Example